Academic Year and Summer fellowships for Chinese, Japanese, and Korean language and area studies.

 Summer fellowships are for intensive language study only.
 Summer programs must meet the following FLAS requirements: at least six weeks long; 140 contact hours of instruction for beginning or intermediate level and 120 contact hours for advanced language level; and provide the equivalent of one academic year of the language.
 Recipients must be at the intermediate or advanced level in order to study overseas.

 Reporting requirements: Recipients are required by the US Department of Education to complete an online performance report at the end of the award period; to comply with a language proficiency evaluation which must be submitted by the student's instructor at the beginning and end of the award period; and to provide biannual reports on employment and use of the target language for a minimum of eight years after graduation.

 FLAS fellowships may be combined with supplementary funding from other funding agencies.
 However in cases of parallel large grants (NSF, Japan Foundation, Monbusho, multiple quarter TA-ships, etc.), recipients will have to decide which grant to accept and pairing will not be allowed.
-You are required to inform the Asia Institute of any awards (apart from graduate student fee waivers) which you may receive during the award period.
+You are required to inform the Asia Pacific Center of any awards (apart from graduate student fee waivers) which you may receive during the award period.

 Statement of purpose outlining your language study plans and explaining how language study will enhance your future research

 Unofficial university transcripts (not URSA)

 - 1 language evaluation or proficiency certification.
 Applicants may submit ONE of the following forms of supporting documentation to demonstrate language proficiency: